kanishka-linux/kawaii-player/README.md

 15. If there are some other problems, then turn on logging by setting 'LOGGING' to 'ON', in other_options.txt.
 It will create 'kawaii-player.log' file in '~/.config/kawaii-player/tmp' folder.
 Users can analyse the log on their own or can post the log on github issues section.
 Or alternatively users can post console output if application was started from console.

+16. when accessing media-server if browser does not redirect properly due to cookies then clear browser cookie cache or disable media server cookies.

 ## Documentation